chryket/moak/docs/about/governance.md

 - Work carefully with the Waldorf curriculum in a way that meets the special opportunities of each age.
 - Encourage depth of thought and academic excellence.
 - Support the developing art of Waldorf education within the school and in the wider community.
-- Provide a community centre for cultural enrichment and continuing education for life.
+- Provide a community center for cultural enrichment and continuing education for life.

-### Our Goals
+## Our Goals
 - To provide an education for boys and girls that embraces every race, colour, creed and class bringing together a healthy cross-section of South African society.
 - To maintain a warm and supportive learning environment.
 - To educate each individual child in a holistic and caring way to realise his or her own full inborn potential.